 We’re in a new climate era.
-Companies and CFOs are now expected to report their carbon emissions with the same rigor they bring to their financial results.
+Companies and CFOs are now expected to report their carbon emissions with the same rigour they bring to their financial results.

-To promote consistency, the Financial Stability Board—a UN-style body for global financial policy—created the Task Force on Climate-related Financial Disclosures (TCFD), which in 2017 released their first draft of what’s now the world’s baseline for climate reporting.
+To promote consistency, the Financial Stability Board—a UN-style body for global financial policy—created the Task Force on Climate-related Financial Disclosures (TCFD), which in 2017 released their first draft of what's now known as the ‘TCFD framework.’
+With the transition to the ISSB standard still a few years away, the TCFD framework continues to be the global baseline for climate reporting today.

 The scaffolding of climate governance